What does the House Mouse look like?

 What diseases does the House Mouse carry?

-A child in Columbia Maryland had a severe infection in his blood do to the high amount of mouse urine found in the child’s blood.
+A child in Columbia Maryland had a severe infection in his blood due to the high amount of mouse urine found in the child’s blood.
 A highly recommended pest control company was called in to thoroughly inspect the home to determine how this child could have ingested enough mouse urine to cause a blood infection and make this child so sick.
-The pest control expert used a high powered black light to identify any areas where the mice were urinating.
+The pest control expert used a high-powered black-light to identify any areas where the mice were urinating.
 He discovered that mice were urinating on everything along their trail from their nest which was behind the child’s toy chest to the dog food bowl in the kitchen which was about 15 feet away.
 He also discovered that the mice were urinating on a reclining chair next to the child’s toy chest.
-A second mouse nest was discovered in the living room sofa and a third in the child’s upstairs bedroom were the mice were nesting in the child’s mattress.
-A constant food source was available because the child had a pet bird in his bedroom and the bird constantly throwing its bird food out of the cage on to the floor.
+A second mouse nest was discovered in the living room sofa and a third in the child’s upstairs bedroom where the mice were nesting in the child’s mattress.
+A constant food source was available because the child had a pet bird in his bedroom and the bird constantly threw its bird food out of the cage onto the floor.

 The Center For Disease Control has provided an up-to-date list of what diseases humans are currently contracting from House Mice.
-Humans contract these diseases through their feces, urine, saliva, bites and simply through physical contact with dead or live House Mice.
-Some of these diseases are spread to humans indirectly through ticks, mites, and fleas that have fed on infected House Mice then bit a human.
+Humans contract these diseases through their feces, urine, saliva, bites, and simply through physical contact with dead or live House Mice.
+Some of these diseases are spread to humans indirectly through ticks, mites, and fleas that have fed on infected houses Mice then bit a human.

 - Humans contract this infectious disease by drinking water and by eating food that is contaminated with urine from infected House Mice.